rivue/Gamified-Study-Tool/README.md

-    ✅ loading bars / wheels possibly (at least look into) (for course creation and for other stuff as well) ✅ added loading component to every frontend route, no matter if valid or invalid, in case routes take too long to fetch, which covers cases where you have to fetch from api
+    ✅ loading bars / wheels possibly (at least look into) (for course creation and for other stuff as well) ✅ added loading component to every frontend route, no matter if valid or invalid, in case routes take too long to fetch, which covers cases where you have to fetch from api ✅ weird redirect for when user is logged in and try to navigate to a library which doesn't exist or no permissions (102 in main.js) ex: /lessons/234234 fix w/ a loading state or something, prob pretty easy

 RESOURCES:
     - node components: https://vueflow.dev/